TediusTimmy/FunnyMachine/README.md

 This is in progress.
 It has a more fully featured screen device (80x25 and 16 colors), and a keyboard (they may not work right now).
 I plan to work on the bank registers and some DMA hardware.
 I have DMA transfer hardware in mind, it's just not implemented.

 ### VRAM
 0000-0FA0 : Screen device.
 This is 80x25, 16 color foreground and background.
-It will be redrawn unconditionally 30 times a second (when done).
+It is redrawn unconditionally 30 times a second.

 ### System Area
 The halt command is still there.
 The print character has been removed.

 B008-B000 - Bank registers.
 Readable and writable, control where the banks are pointing.
 B009 - VRAM bus locked.
 Reads of VRAM and writes to VRAM while this is 1 will fail.
 B100 - Screen frame : roughly a 1/30 sec timer
 B101 - Screen seconds : rolling count of 30 frame intervals
-BFFC - Keyboard input present (1 if the current character has not been read before, 0 if you've already read it) BFFD - Keyboard character (the last character read by the keyboard)
+BFFC - Keyboard input present (1 if the current character has not been read before, 0 if you've already read it)
+BFFD - Keyboard character (the last character read by the keyboard)

 ## EMU3